imjihuan/fuego/docs/rst_src/Sandbox.rst

 Result:

- * cover text of Pointer to slandbox page1
+ * cover text of Pointer to slandbox page1 - OK
- * URL of .../_build/html/sand1 - FAIL
+ * URL of .../_build/html/sand1 - FAIL, it's not to sand1.html

 test 3
 ~~~~~~~~